Attacker fatally stabs police administrative worker near Paris | Law-Order

 Attacker fatally stabs police administrative worker near Paris

-An attacker fatally stabbed a female police administrative worker at the entrance to a police station in Rambouillet, a middle-class commuter town outside Paris, on Friday.
+An attacker fatally stabbed a female police administrative worker on Friday at the entrance to a police station in Rambouillet, a middle-class commuter town outside Paris.
+Paris region president Valerie Pecresse said that terrorism could not be ruled out as a motive.
+Another official said separately that France's anti-terror prosecutor had not yet decided to lead the investigation.

-The assailant was shot and overpowered by police officers.
-BFM TV reported that he was of Tunisian nationality and had been shot dead.
-Officials did not give any information about a possible motive.
-Prime Minister Jean Castex said he was on his way to his scene, as did his interior minister.
+The woman was knifed in the throat, two security sources said.
+"France has lost one its everyday heroines in a barbaric gesture of infinite cowardice," Prime Minister Jean Castex said on the scene of the attack.

-The Versailles prosecutor was investigating and France's anti-terror prosecutor had not yet been called on to take the lead, an official said.
-The incident follows the fatal stabbing of four people in the headquarters of the Paris police force in 2019, and comes six months after an Islamist teenager beheaded a school teacher in the same administrative department of France.
+The assailant was shot dead by police officers, one of the two security sources said.
+The attacker was of Tunisian nationality and residing in France on legitimate papers, and there was no immediate indication he had cried any Islamist or Islamic slogans, a security official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)